Frequently Asked Questions

 What is your vision and what are the risks involved?

 The team is working hard to create the best product we can.
-I think it’s an innovative idea that hasn’t been done before and so far it’s working and we seem to be gaining momentum.
+It’s an innovative idea that hasn’t been done before and so far it’s working and we are gaining momentum.

 I saw your code on another site and I am trying to understand how it really works and what does the site publisher gets out of it?

 We are an early stage cryptocurrency which is based around webmaster mining.
-I assume you have heard of bitcoin where the miners secure the blockchain by hashing data in big server farms.
-Our system is similar but instead of big server farms we carry out the hashing algorithm in website visitors browsers.
-This is unobtrusive and runs behind the scenes so it does not negatively affect the user experience or page load speeds for your website visitors.
+Our system is similar to traditional cryptocurrencies but instead of big server farms we carry out the hashing algorithm in website visitors browsers.
+This is unobtrusive and runs behind the scenes (except for a privacy notification) so it does not negatively affect the user experience or page load speeds for your website visitors.

-The site publisher copies our code snippet to their website and is rewarded in payment of JSEcoins to their account.
+The site publisher copies our code snippet to their website and is rewarded in payment of JSEcoin tokens to their account.

 Does each website has to have its own snippet (including the domain name), or can the same snippet be laced on multiple websites?